DVBProject/DVB-I-Reference-CSR/README.md

 API is the query API used by the DVB-I clients to access the CSR.

 SQL database is required.
 Database schema is found in db.sql file in the project root.
 Initialize the database using this sql file.
+The DB-schema file includes alter table commands to update the schema from a previous version of the CSR application.
+These alter table commands will generate errors when creating a new database, these can be ignored.
+For this reason the db.sql initialization should be run with --force or equivalent option to continue even if there are errors thrown.

 ## API and backend module configuration